 Your home should be a haven.
 Quit arguing with me and pack that crap in boxes!

-When you reach your kitchen, pack up most of your dishware and silverware.
-It’s just my husband, our 2 sons and I living in our house.
-We packed all but 4 bowls, plates, forks…you get the idea.
+It’s just my husband, our 3 toddlers, and I living in our house.
+We packed all but 5 bowls, plates, forks…you get the idea.
 Anything we didn’t use all the time, I packed in a box.

 This was absolutely instrumental in overcoming dirty dishes and a constantly messy kitchen.